 Is it possible for burns to result in nerve damage or loss of sensation?

-Yes, burns can result in nerve damage, leading to loss of sensation.
-Burn injuries can damage nerve endings, especially in severe cases.
-This can cause numbness, tingling, or complete loss of sensation in the affected area.
+Yes, burns results in nerve damage, leading to loss of sensation.
+Burn injuries damage nerve endings, especially in severe cases.
+This cause numbness, tingling, or complete loss of sensation in the affected area.
 Rehabilitation and medical interventions might help regain some sensation, but complete recovery isn't always possible, especially in extensive or deep burns.
-Physical therapy and other treatments may aid in maintaining mobility and functionality despite nerve damage.
+Physical therapy and other treatments aids in maintaining mobility and functionality despite nerve damage.

 Burn Prevention Strategies